MelchiorDahrk/Expedition32/readme.md

 Optimized braziers in Tower cell
 Added a garden golem companion after unlocking the Nursery in The Greenhouse Added ancient idol item to corpse field
+Made it harder to miss the fire scroll

 1.3.2